The High Desert at sunset in Johnson Valley, along California State Route 247

 The term "High Desert" is commonly used by local news media,[1] especially in weather forecasts, because of the high desert's unique and moderate weather patterns compared to its low desert neighbors.
-It generally gets much hotter in the summer and much colder in the winter than the lower elevation areas closer to the coast and in the lower valleys.[2][3]
 The term "High Desert" serves to differentiate it from southern California's Low Desert, which is defined by the differences in elevation, climate, animal life, and vegetation native to these regions.
-Comparison example: Palm Springs is considered "Low Desert", at 500 feet (150 m) above sea level.
-In contrast, Landers is considered "High Desert", at 3,100 feet (940 m) above sea level.
+For instance, Palm Springs, at 500 feet (150 m) above sea level, is considered "Low Desert".
+In contrast, Landers at 3,100 feet (940 m) above sea level, is considered "High Desert".

 Depending on how the boundaries of the Mojave and the Colorado Desert region are defined, the High Desert either includes the entire California portion of the Mojave Desert (using a smaller geographic designation than its ecoregion) or the northern portion of the California desert (using a larger geographic designation including the ecotope area of the lower and adjacent Sonoran Desert).

 The name of the region comes from its higher elevations and more northern latitude with associated climate and plant communities distinct from the Low Desert, which includes the Colorado Desert and the below sea level Salton Sea.
-The High Desert is typically windier than the Low Desert, and averages between 12 degrees to 20 degrees Fahrenheit cooler in both the winter and summer seasons.
+The High Desert is typically windier than the Low Desert, and it averages between 12 degrees to 20 degrees Fahrenheit cooler in both the winter and summer seasons.

 Regions